 Identify the approximate age of your ancestor during the time period 1898 to 1906.
 This was the enrollment period for the Final Rolls of Citizens and Freedmen of the Five Civilized Tribes in Indian Territory.
 Choctaws listed on those rolls must have been living in the Indian Territory during that time period and registered.

-Search the index to the Dawes Rolls (archives.gov/research/arc/native-americans-final-rolls.html).
+Log on to the index to the Dawes Rolls.
+The page is titled “Digitized Index to the Final Rolls of Citizens and Freedmen of the Five Civilized Tribes in Indian Territory (Dawes)."
 You must have the tribe and the person's name.
 In this case, you are looking for records on the Choctaw tribe.

-View the Choctaw by Blood pages on the National Archives page.
-The pages are listed in alphabetical order.
-If you are searching for a Choctaw by the name of Evelina Amos, open the first Index for Choctaw by Blood and search through the pages of surnames beginning with A to locate Amos, Evelina.
+Scroll down to the Choctaw entries and select your category.
+For example, you might search the "Choctaw By Blood" category if you know that your ancestor had a Choctaw mother.
+Or, you might search "Minor Choctaws" if the person was a child at the time the Dawes Rolls were compiled.
+The pages are listed in alphabetical order by surname.
+If you are searching for a Choctaw by the name of Evelina Amos, for example, search through the entries of surnames beginning with "A" to locate Amos, Evelina.
+You might have to search several pages to find your ancestor.
 The roll number will be listed next to her name.

 Log on to the Final Roll listing by entering the identifier "300321" into the National Archives catalog.
 Click the link "The Final Rolls of Citizens and Freedmen of the Five Civilized Tribes in Indian Territory."
 Scroll through until you locate the entries related to Choctaws, then scroll through these pages until you locate your ancestor.
 She will be listed numerically by Roll Number.